 Did you know you can lend money from your IRA account?
-Lending from an IRA has been an available investment option since IRAs were created in 1974.
+Private lending from an IRA has been an available investment option since 1974 when IRAs began.
 Still, many investors are either unaware or unable to find a provider to service the investment.

-Midland provides investors the freedom to lend from their IRA accounts and receive principal and interest just like a bank.
+Midland provides investors the freedom to lend from their IRA accounts.
+Lenders receive principal and interest, just like a bank.
 Lending from an IRA gives investors the freedom to set their terms and have more control over their retirement fund growth.

 Types of Private Lending